Ádám Lang: CFR Cluj

 Lang penned a deal with Romanian club CFR Cluj on 4 July 2018.

 Omonia

 On 27 June 2019, Lang joined Cypriot club Omonia on a three-year deal.
 In these three years, he won the Cypriot League, the Cup and the Super Cup.
 He also helped Omonia qualify to, and played in the group stages of the 2020-21 Europa League and the 2021–22 Europa Conference League, the first two times the club had made it to the group stage of a European competition.

 In January 2022, he extended his contract until Summer 2025, and expressed his happiness at Omonia.
 On 17 April 2022, he made his 100th appearance for the club, in a 1–0 home win against Ethnikos Achna in the Cypriot First Division.

+On 29 March 2024, he broke his leg during training.
+He has to miss 1 month, according to the doctors of his club.
+Coming back from the injury he was out for the rest of the season due to sinus infection.
+This is reported from Omonia official account.

+Debrecen

+On 17 January 2025, Lang was signed by Hungarian League club Debreceni VSC on a two and half-year deal.